microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/trustframework-post-keysets.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to create a new trustFrameworkKeySet.The id of the trustFrameworkKeySet is expected in the create request.
-However it can be modified by the service.
-The modified id will be available in the response and in the location header.
+Create a new [trustFrameworkKeySet](../resources/trustframeworkkeyset.md).
+The ID of the **trustFrameworkKeySet** is expected in the create request; however, it can be modified by the service.
+The modified ID will be available in the response and in the location header.

 ## Permissions